wevm/ox/site/pages/guides/ecdsa.md

 ### Serializing

 You may need to serialize a Signature into Hex or Bytes format for specific use cases.
-You can do this using the [`Signature.serialize`](/api/Signature/serialize) function:
+You can do this using the [`Signature.toHex`](/api/Signature/toHex) or [`Signature.toBytes`](/api/Signature/toBytes) functions:

 ```ts twoslash
 import { Signature } from 'ox'